denn9s/indiana-jones/docs/final.md

 * * *

-In our graph we show the different winrates of different values of alpha.
+In our graph we show the different win rates of different values of alpha.
 The only parameter changed was alpha and as shown in this graph, alpha = .4 showed the strongest result.
 Alpha = .65 showed a much more volatile run as the algorithm prioritized the new value more than the old value and therefore resulted in unstable results.
 Alpha = .2 resulted in small increases and decreases.
 This is due to the learning rate being too small and changes over time took longer.
 Alpha = .4 shows a steady increase and ultimately resulted in the highest win rate across all 3 values.

 #### Gamma (Value Decay Rate)
 The gamma parameter in our algorithm is the discount factor.
 It is used as a ratio for balancing immediate and future reward.
 We use this discount in our algorithm to offset the future reward.